 Interview With Master Pickpocket, Apollo Robbins

-As one of the top Seattle magicians (http://SeattleMagician.com), I use pickpocketing as a form of entertainment.
+As a top magician in Seattle (https://SeattleMagician.com), I use pickpocketing as a form of entertainment.
 It never fails to draw laughs and confusion from my audiences.
 I’m able to use sleight-of-hand and misdirection to distract volunteers, and much to their surprise, snag some important items off their person.
 Watch closely—you may just notice the theft in action.
 My pickpocketing acts can be done on stage in front of a large audience, or roaming through an event for a close-up experience.
 Here’s an example of my pickpocketing skills:

 Interview With Seattle Pickpocket, Nate Jester on KIRO 7 NEWS